 Here is how I organize the activity for collaborative, small groups:

 FIRST: Create groups of 2 or 3, and give a list of airlines they can choose from.
 Be sure to check beforehand that the airline has a points program.
-Some groups can have use the same airline, it really doesn’t matter.
+Some groups can use the same airline, it really doesn’t matter.

 SECOND: Have them research their airline to see how the frequent flyer mile program works.
 This will help them determine what x- and y- should represent and create their equation.
 I usually pre-determine the goal points they need to earn for the free flight, as that may be more difficult for them to find, but it’s up to you.